-- participant illness; - illness of another household member requiring the presence of the participating member:
+- participant illness; - illness of another household member requiring the presence of the participating member; - an individual or family crisis or a family circumstance that may preclude

-- an individual or family crisis or a family circumstance that may preclude participation; - lack of transportation and the distance to walk to the activity site exceeds five miles roundtrip; - participant whose physical residence is more than 30 miles away from an income support field office, workforce solutions office or E&T program service provider; - court appearance of participant or household member; - farmworkers who are away from their permanent residence or home base who travel to work in agriculture or a related industry during part of the year. - an absence of dependent care or transportation support services necessary for participation; - participant's receipt of job referral that results in an offer below the federal minimum wage, except when a lower wage is permissible under federal minimum wage law; - participant is a victim of family violence; or - no available jobs within reasonable commuting distance; a distance is considered unreasonable if the round trip exceeds two hours by public or private transportation.
+- participation; - lack of transportation and the distance to walk to the activity site exceeds five miles roundtrip; - participant whose physical residence is more than 30 miles away from an income support field office, workforce solutions office or E&T program service provider; - court appearance of participant or household member; - farmworkers who are away from their permanent residence or home base who travel to work in agriculture or a related industry during part of the year. - an absence of dependent care or transportation support services necessary for participation; - participant's receipt of job referral that results in an offer below the federal minimum wage, except when a lower wage is permissible under federal minimum wage law; - participant is a victim of family violence; or - no available jobs within reasonable commuting distance; a distance is considered unreasonable if the round trip exceeds two hours by public or private transportation.

 The Department will allow the following as a good cause for failure to meet the ABAWD requirement.
-This good cause will only be applicable, if the ABAWD utilizes an E&T component to meet their ABAWD requirement.